JeffGaston/College-Assignments/Computer Science 3/Jeff_Gaston_ExtraCredit/README.txt

 Description:
-This program calculates all shortest paths for a king chess peice to get to a queen.
+This program calculates all shortest paths for a king chess piece to get to a queen.
 It uses the concept of manhattan distance to output lines of moves to the queen, the total amount of possible solutions, and the manhattan distance to the console.

 How to use: